 Very few recreational roulette players even know neighbours bets exist, let alone how they work, because they’re hidden away from the main roulette table, where the focus is on the more famous inside and outside bets.

-In order to play neighbours, you need to understand where they live, which numbers you can play, how much it costs and how much you can win.
+In order to play neighbours, you need to understand where they live, which numbers you can play, how much it costs and how to win.

 Neighbours bets involve numbers in the order they appear on the wheel, not the roulette table grid.
 The most common type of neighbours bet – and usually the default setting when you play online – is a 5-number section of the wheel.